lucka-me/potori/README.md

 **Due to Google's policy (which aims to protect user's data), some features related to were removed in the demo page (as a lite version).**
 You can download the repository [and host the full version in the root folder](https://developers.google.com/gmail/api/quickstart/js "Browser Quickstart | Gmail API | Google Developers").

+**Potori is NOT fully compatible with Prime yet, we need more mail samples to figure out how to query all related and localized mails exactly.
+If you have any trouble or want to help me, please contact me via Telegram@Seele585.**

 ## TODO
+- [ ] Collect mail samples and update the query strings
 - [x] Edit Portal information
     - [x] Status, result time and rejected reason
     - [x] Location